sidhujag/bitsharescheckout/README.md

 ## Support

 * [Github Issues](https://github.com/sidhujag/bitsharescheckout/issues)
-  * Open an Issue if you are having issues with this plugin
+  * Open an Issue if you are having issues with this system.
+If you have an issue with one of the plugins please see the github for that plugin to open an issue.

 # Contribute